psu13/mutable-hakyll/posts/beethoven-boxes.md

 > Dan dan dan daaaaan.

-I'm pretty sure it was this one:
+I'm pretty sure it was this one, with von Karajan conducting in 1962 or 1963:

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/nLYHNLKp4RU?si=KtCBkZoJ3HtP1K1a&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Anyway he was right.
 The music grabbed me and made me pay attention.

-In my adult life I never saw any reason to have any boxes of Beethoven symphonies except that one cycle from the 1960s conducted by von Karajan.
+In my adult life I never saw any reason to have any boxes of Beethoven symphonies except that one cycle from the 1960s.
 Toss in the 5th and the 7th by Kleiber, like everyone tells you to, and what else do you need?
 Nothing.
 I've also spent a lot of time bemoaning the preponderance of Beethoven in concert programs.
 Just once, so my standard rant goes, why not play something else?

 Well, there are a lot of reasons, not the least of which is that as much as you'd like to hear something different once in a while, the man did write banger after banger.

+So late in life, meaning in the last few months, while getting ready to hear the Beethoven 7 at local show I decided to finally peruse an "overview" of the available recordings.
+Happily such surveys are a staple of Classical Music magazines, web sites, and now youtube channels so there was plenty of material around to guide me.
+Here is the pile of boxes that I dug up including that most famous one from 1963.

+**Karajan 1962**

+**Karajan 1977 **

+**Bernstein on DG, 1977-1979**

+**Blomstedt 2017**

+**Blomstedt 1980**

+**Gunter Wand 1987**

+**Honeck, PSO**